DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 around for a company that had worked hard in its early days to make connections with the videoblogging community.

-But from the start, Blip was very secretive about its business decisions.
+But from the start, Blip had been very secretive about its business decisions.
 They soon stopped engaging in community conversations on the email list.
 Dedman told me;